Archita-Dash/emcal/README.md

 #emcal
-This repo is for the hadronic correction for the full jet framework using the EMCAL triggers.
+^This repo is for the hadronic correction for the full jet framework using the EMCAL triggers.$ ^Work is in progress.$
-Work is in progress.